jamesclancy/SafeCardGame/README.md

 A number of times during this process I have encountered stupid issues which could have been avoided had a spent a little time refactoring & writing tests.
 I didn't do this as I didn't think this would be a complicated or time consuming of a project.
 Since the game psuedo works now I am going to to take the time to do some house keeping.

+I added some authentication via Oauth with Github.

+Additionally, I added user secrets and configuration registration.
+I used Rider spell check to fix a number of spelling mistakes and reformat a number of things.

+Apparently, string interpolation does not work with fable/react and completely broke the site.
+I migrated everything from sprintf via the refactor and then had to manually redo it all which was endless fun.

+I am trying to add a user management controller now.
+I tried using saturn cli.
+This conflicted with the safe template so I created it in a different repo and am trying to copy it over.